 There is nothing complicated here!

-Make the cake according to the package directions, baking it in a 9 by 15 inch baking pan.
+Make the cake according to the package directions, baking it in a 9-15-inch baking pan.
 Let cool completely.

-To make the filling, whisk the flour into the half and half in a saucepan.
+To make the filling, whisk the flour into half and half in a saucepan.
 Place over medium heat and cook, whisking constantly, until it becomes very thick.
 This will take a few minutes.
-Allow to cool completely.
+Allow cooling completely.

 Spread this mixture onto the cooled cake.
 (At this point I put it in the refrigerator to chill while I make the frosting.)